-Your First Telescope:
+Your First Telescope

 This should be small, efficient and rewarding.
 Nothing under 10cm or 4” is a useful learning scope and a reflecting telescope is preferable.
 Cheap refractors of this size tend to come with flimsy mountings, minuscule finder scopes and poor eyepieces.
 While small refractors are great on the Moon and the major planets they have great limitations on most deep sky objects.
-Interestingly, many experienced observers still keep a telescope of about 10cm and return to it after they have traveled the full gamut of telescopic adventures, no doubt as advancing age makes lifting and setting up a chore.
+Interestingly, many experienced observers still keep a telescope of about 10cm and return to it after they have travelled the full gamut of telescopic adventures, no doubt as advancing age makes lifting and setting up a chore.
 Such a machine can reach all Messier objects and much more.

-Your Last Telescope:
+Your Last Telescope